foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Indeed, Charian is more of just another serializer, but a technology for building [a system that allows unified data exchange between all programs](#afterword-the-big-picture).
+Because of these, Charian is more than just another serializer, but an enabling technology for building [a simple yet capable system that allows unified data exchange between all programs](#afterword-the-big-picture).

 ## Inside the API